 This alarm is equipped with a low battery monitor circuit.
-If the battery capacity can no longer provide adequate power for all alarm functions, the low battery condition will occur.
+If the battery capacity is nearing the point where it can no longer provide adequate power for all alarm functions, the low battery condition will occur.
 See Troubleshooting Guide.
-The unit must be replaced within 7 days of the first occurrence of the "Low Battery Warning" to provide continuous alarm protection.
+The unit must be replaced within 7 days of the first occurrence of the "Low Battery Warning" to provide continuous alarm detection.